semaphoreci/docs/webhook-notifications_5def901604286364bc92af37.md

 ## Notification payload

-Payload contains all the information related to a pipeline.
+The payload contains all the information related to a pipeline.

 ```json
 {